 Following the assessment video, ask participants to rate themselves using the guidelines provided in the video.
+YOUR RATING: Rate yourself using a 1-10 scale

 (Informally poll the room to see how people rated themselves.
 This might include asking participants to share their specific rating and why they rated themselves the way they did; or it might simply be asking for a show of hands using a range: high, medium, or low).